Retro Review: Twice Upon a Time (1983)

 Can the dimwitted heroes save the day?
 I won’t spoil it, though you probably have a good idea of how it ends…

 Cut and Paste

 The style of Twice is irreverent and topical, even in the PG version.
 George Lucas’s first animated venture, it is rife with inside jokes and allusions to films such as Star Wars, Indiana Jones, and The Muppets.
-The stop motion cut-out animation is as impressive now as it was when released, and the blending of real world back drops with fantastic characters is charming to behold.
+The stop motion, cut-out animation is as impressive now as it was when released, and the blending of real world backdrops with fantastic character design is charming to behold.
 The movie suffers from lack of polish, which is a sad legacy of the squabbles that led to fractured versions being the only versions available.